Radiicall/steam-presence/README.md

 ## Cover Art
-And then we have the `COVER_ART` section.
+And then we have the Cover Art section.

 Having any cover art at all is optional.
 You can completely ignore this section without any errors.

 **NOTE** If both SteamGridDB and Custom are used it will choose the Custom icon over SteamGridDB

 ### SteamGridDB
-This will use an icon from steamGridDB as the cover art for the discord presence.
+This will use an icon from SteamGridDB as the cover art for the discord presence.

 You can get your API key [here](https://www.steamgriddb.com/profile/preferences/api)